devv2705/AgriRent/README.md

        pip install -r requirements.txt

-5. Run the development server:
+5. Migrate and Run the server:

+       python manage.py migrate
        python manage.py runserver

 6. Access the application in your web browser at `http://localhost:8000/`.